Why we care about sustainability

-As a company founded in Far North Queensland, we are particularly mindful of the environmental and cultural significance of natural assets like the Daintree Rainforest and the Great Barrier Reef.
+As a company founded in Far North Queensland, we are particularly mindful of the environmental and cultural significance of our UNESCO World Heritage listed Daintree Rainforest and the Great Barrier Reef.

 Our focus on eco conscious products is a reflection of our values, ensuring that the choices we make today contribute to a healthier planet tomorrow.

 Where we choose to use the term 'conscious' to describe our merchandise, this relates to both the ethical and material nature of our products.
-We value transparency, which means we will not make claims of 'sustainability' if they cannot be independently verified in the supply chain or through certifications.
+We will not make claims of 'sustainability' if they cannot be independently verified in the supply chain or through certifications.

 ACCC Guidelines and Greenwashing